The AB5 Tax Law: How It Affects Your CA Business

 This test makes it much harder to qualify as a contractor.
 For example, if a marketing agency hires a marketing consultant, it would be difficult to pass part B, since marketing is the agency’s core business.
 This framework requires a new level of scrutiny for every contract you sign and has major tax implications.

-Are You an Employee or a Contractor?
-The ABC Test
+Employee or Contractor?
+How the ABC Test Decides

 California’s Assembly Bill 5, or AB 5, fundamentally changed how we determine if a worker is an employee or an independent contractor.
 The law starts with the assumption that every worker is an employee.
 It’s up to the hiring company to prove otherwise, and they have to do it by satisfying a strict, three-part standard known as the ABC test.
 For consultants and freelancers across the state, this shift is a big deal.
 Your classification affects everything from how you’re paid and whether taxes are withheld to your eligibility for benefits like unemployment insurance.